Law of the Iterated Logarithm for Markov Semigroups with Exponential Mixing in the Wasserstein Distance: Introduction

-Although we are aware of the potential limitations that this reinforcement may impose on the applicability of our result, all indications suggest that it is unavoidable within our approach to proving Theorem~\ref{thm:main}.
+Although we are aware of the limitations this reinforcement imposes on the applicability of our result, all indications suggest that it is unavoidable within our approach to proving Theorem~\ref{thm:main}.
 In short, the necessity of assuming $c=1$ arises from the specific structure of the proof of Lemma~\ref{lem:5}, which forms a crucial step in the overall argument leading to the main result (a~bit more detailed justification is provided in Section~\ref{sec:2}).

-Nevertheless, it should be stressed that even such a strengthened form of exponential mixing remains verifiable in a number of noteworthy models (see, e.g., \cite[§6.1]{b:komorowski} and \cite[§4.1, §5.2]{b:cloez_hairer}), which underscores the practical relevance of the LIL criterion proposed here.
-Consequently, our result appears to at least partially address a previously unexplored gap in the general theory of limit theorems for continuous-time Markov processes on Polish state spaces.
+At the same time, it should be stressed that, despite this stronger form of exponential mixing, our LIL criterion remains verifiable in a number of significant models.
+Notably, it \hbox{applies} to the solution of an Itô stochastic differential equation (SDE) with dissipative drift and additive noise, studied in \cite[§6.1]{b:komorowski} in connection with the CLT.
+For the convenience of the reader, this example is briefly revisited at the end of the paper.
+Moreover, hypothesis~\eqref{exp_mixing} is also met in other relevant models, such as those discussed in \hbox{\cite[§6.1]{b:komorowski}} and \hbox{\cite[§4.1, §5.2]{b:cloez_hairer}}, thereby opening the way to establishing the LIL in these settings.
+Consequently, our result appears to at least partially bridge a previously unexplored gap in the general theory of limit theorems for continuous-time Markov processes on Polish state spaces.